Freedom FilesFreedom Files

 Now, Turkey wins a narrower specific lane.
 For an investor who wants recoverable capital, a relocation option in the future, a hedge against the West, and a long-term tax base bundled into one program, Turkey is the strongest pick on that board.

 So, who should move to Turkey?
 This is the Plan B question.
-If your Plan A is staying put in the US and you want insurance that sits outside of that western economic, political, and military system, Turkey is built for exactly that.
+If your Plan A is staying put in the US and you want insurance that lives outside of that western economic, political, and military system, Turkey is built for exactly that.
 There's also a middle path.
 You could take the citizenship now and relocate later.
 There's no relocation requirement, and the tax program on that note only switches on if you move to the country.
 On the other hand, the Turkish citizenship by investment program is wrong for the investor whose first priority is EU access, for example, and no currency risk.
 If that describes you, a European golden visa or a property-style residency like in Greece serves you better.
 And we would tell you so on the first call.
 We're jurisdiction agnostic, so we just want the best for you and your family and your goals.
 That's the Freedom Files doing its job.

 Now, two ways to take the next step.
-If you're interested in this program or others – if Turkey is the program you want and you have direct questions about it or you want to get started, you can book a free 15-minute call with us on the website.
+If you're interested in this program or others, if Turkey is the program you want and you have direct questions about it or you want to get started, you can book a free 15-minute call with us on the website.
 Now, if you're comparing Turkey against other jurisdictions, other citizenships, or other programs entirely, and you don't yet know what fits your goals, you can book a Freedom Consult with us, which is a 60-minute working session where we talk through your goals, your preferences, your situation, your budget, and you leave with the right-fit jurisdictions and programs for you.

 Now, I hope you liked that breakdown of Turkey's citizenship by investment program.
 If you enjoyed it, give it a thumbs up, subscribe, hit that notification bell, and we'll talk to you in the next one.